brtheo/blog/restriction-rules-vs-scoping-rules-,-a-use-case-example.md

 And when the source of truth regarding visibility comes from an external system, implementing it in salesforce can quickly turn out to be tricky.

-That's what we had to deal with at my job a while ago and you see how one wrong choice can lead to weird bugs and serious heaaches.
+That's what we had to deal with at my job a while ago and you see how one wrong choice can lead to weird bugs and serious headaches.

 ## Our data model and visibility system